priyankachaurasiaa/Hyundai_Car_Price_Prediction/README.md

 2. **Optimized Pricing for Sellers**: For sellers, our predictions enable them to set appropriate prices based on market trends, increasing their chances of a successful sale.

-This project contributes to a better understanding of used car pricing dynamics by analyzing data and uncovering the relationships between various factors and car prices.
-Valuable insights gained from this research can benefit both buyers and sellers, improving transparency in the used car market.

 ## Dataset